eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

 ----------------

 It specifies the kind of the :term:`Participant`.
-There exist several classes implemented for different :term:`Participant`, that will specify in general terms how the :term:`Participant` behaves.
+There are several Participant types already defined, which will specify in general terms how the :term:`Participant` behaves.

 Participant creation
 ====================

-Each :term:`Participant` has a unique :term:`Participant Id` that could not be repeated in a |ddsrouter| execution.
+Each :term:`Participant` has a unique :term:`Participant Id` that can not be repeated in a |ddsrouter| execution.
 This id is the name of the tag that contains the :term:`Participant` configuration.

 .. note: